fl101/awardfares-blog/_posts/2023-11-23-introducing-delta.md

 image: /assets/img/introducing-delta/cover.webp
 ---

 Delta SkyMiles has been one of the most acclaimed frequent flyer programs in the United States, carving out a reputation for its flexibility, lack of blackout dates, and a wide array of redemption options.
-Despite recently upsetting a large portion of their members with [major changes for 2024](https://www.delta.com/us/en/skymiles/medallion-program/2024-program-updates), it still remains among the best options to redeem award flights on SkyTeam airlines, and stands strong for great earning options and seat availability.
+Despite recently upsetting a large portion of their members with [major changes for 2024](https://www.delta.com/us/en/skymiles/medallion-program/2024-program-updates), it remains among the best options to redeem award flights on SkyTeam airlines and stands firm for great earning options and seat availability.

 In this update, we are glad to announce support for SkyMiles award flights in AwardFares!
 Our first SkyTeam partner (with more to come).

-### What's new?
+### What's New?

 - [Introducing Delta SkyMiles Award Search](#introducing-delta-skymiles-award-search)
 - [How To Find Cheap Delta SkyMiles Award Flights](#how-to-find-cheap-delta-skymiles-award-flights)